 5) Thinking Short Term

+A lot of players will make a correct play, lose the pot and second-guess themselves.
 They'll say, "Oh - I should have folded pocket aces because he ended up making a straight."

+This is wrong.
+If you get your money in good, it's the correct play whether you win or lose.
 Poker is a long-term game.
 You may make all the right decisions and still lose frequently over the course of a day or a week or even a month.

+That's because there is a lot of short-term luck involved.
 However, in the long run, bad players will lose more of the time and good players will win.

 - Rein in the number of hands you play before the flop